Stelmet-Org/stelmet-sap-rfc/readme.md

 - Add a small integration test harness (requires access to a test SAP system).
 - Provide a sample `.env.example` or environment setup helper for local development.

 ---

-If you'd like, I can also add the `scripts/test_connection.php` example file to the repo and a `.env.example`.
-Which would you prefer?